How to Name a Business and Protect Your Brand

 - Find a rhyming dictionary to help with funny or punny names.
 Say you’re naming a pressure washing company—when you rhyme “rinse” with “prince,” you can come up with a name like Rinse Charming Pressure Washing.

-- Explore related words using an AI generator like relatedwords.io.
+- Explore related words using an AI generator like relatedwords.io or Renderforest.
 For example, if you’re going to offer electrical services, typing in “electricity” could help you come up with names like Edison Electrical or Daylight Electrical & Solar.

 - Try a language dictionary or translation tool like Google Translate to explore name ideas in other languages.
 Type in words that are associated with your business, like “snow” or “water,” to see what results you get.